 8. “Dare to Be Devoted.” — Jared the Galleria of Jewelry

 “He went to Jared” was a tagline past its prime, even though everyone knew it due to ubiquitous television advertising.
 This new one is interesting because it’s a direct challenge to the Tinder dating generation.
 In an era where people are committing less and valuing experience over things, it’s actually controversial to suggest that traditional expressions of devotion are the strongest.
-But here’s the thing Jared knows, probably through extensive market research: Quite a few people still believe that jewelry expresses love, and they want that token quite badly no matter what they say.
+But here’s the thing Jared knows, probably through extensive market research: Quite a few people still believe jewelry expresses love and that it’s a symbolic (wearable) expression of affection.

 9. “Be More Human.” — Reebok